Ph.D. in Pharmacology

 - ability to clearly articulate and describe the research proposal.
 Once you pass this examination you are formally admitted to candidacy in the Ph.D.
 Program.

-Selection of a Faculty Advisor will be based on research rotations conducted in the first and second semesters of your first year.
-After completion of at least three 6- to 8-week rotations in different faculty laboratories, a Faculty Advisor will be selected in consultation with the Graduate Program Director (GPD).
-Your Faculty Advisor helps you prepare for the qualifying examination, plan a written research proposal, and establish a Dissertation Committee.
-Throughout the duration of your tenure, your Faculty Advisor provides advice and direction on the research project, monitors your progress through program requirements, and provides any other help and counseling needed for successful completion of the program.
+Selection of a faculty advisor is made after research rotations are completed in the first and second semesters of your first year.
+After completion of at least three 6- to 8-week rotations in different laboratories, a faculty advisor is selected in consultation with the Graduate Program Director (GPD).
+Your faculty advisor will serve on your qualifying examination committee, help you plan a written research proposal, and establish a Dissertation Committee.
+Throughout the duration of your tenure, your faculty advisor provides advice and direction on the research project, monitors your progress through program requirements, and provides any other help and counseling needed for successful completion of the program.

 We believe that students must be able to communicate effectively, whether writing an article that describes their analysis and interpretation of their research results, writing a grant proposal, or presenting a seminar or lecture.
-We will help to develop the necessary skills to be able to express your thoughts in a clear, organized, and concise manner.
-Our Program offers many opportunities to enhance your oral and written skills through a number of formal and informal sessions.
+We will help you to develop the necessary skills that will enable you to express your thoughts in a clear, organized, and concise manner.
+Our program offers many opportunities to enhance your oral and written skills through a number of formal and informal sessions.
 These opportunities include:

-The Molecular Pharmacology & Therapeutics Department requires our graduate students to develop teaching skills.
-As a senior level Ph.D. students (3rd year and beyond), you can enroll in a Teaching Pharmacology course that will enables you to give up to 3 lectures per academic year in courses determined by the Graduate Faculty of the Department of Pharmacology.
-The lecture topics will usually be in areas related to your dissertation research.
-With the guidance of a Faculty Course Director, you will learn how to organize the lecture topics, develop clear presentation materials, deliver focused informative lectures, and write and grade examination questions.
+The Molecular Pharmacology & Neuroscience Department requires our graduate students to develop teaching skills.
+As a senior level Ph.D. students (3rd year and beyond), you can enroll in a Teaching Pharmacology course that will provide you with the opportunity to give up to 3 lectures per academic year in courses determined by the Graduate Faculty of the Department of Pharmacology & Neuroscience.
+The lecture topics are usually in areas related to your dissertation research.
+With the guidance of the Faculty Course Director, you will learn how to organize the lecture topics, develop clear presentation materials, deliver focused informative lectures, and write and grade examination questions.

 Journal Club is held every week during the fall semester and is attended by all of the Pharmacology graduate students.
-You will present for discussion a recently published article from scientific journals of particular interest.
+You will present and discuss recently published articles from scientific journals of particular interest.
 Journal club provides an excellent opportunity for you and your fellow students to learn from each other, while developing your communication and presentation skills.

 Our bi-annual Pharmacology retreat is held in September at the Brookfield Zoo.
-The goals of the retreat are to welcome and integrate new students into the department, and further promote the collegial and interactive nature of our department.
-The retreat program includes short presentations by faculty about their research interests and a poster session featuring the work of students and post-doctoral fellows.
-Complementing the scientific component, everyone has the opportunity to take a tour of the world re-knowned Brookfield Zoo.
+The goals of the retreat are to welcome and integrate new students into the Department, and further promote the collegial and interactive nature of our department.
+The retreat program includes short presentations by faculty members about their research interests and a poster session featuring the work of students and post-doctoral fellows.
+Complementing the scientific component, everyone has the opportunity to take a tour of the world renowned Brookfield Zoo.

-While we engage in our research activities we also like to engage in several fun activities.
+While we engage in our research activities, we also like to engage in fun activities.
 Our yearly summer picnic is an excellent example.
-It is held on the site of a nearby park and provides a wonderful opportunity to have good food and drink and engage in several fun games/activities with members of the department.
+It is held at a nearby park and provides a wonderful opportunity to have good food and drink and engage in fun games/activities with members of the Department.
 Our annual Faculty of the Year award dinner is another excellent example.
-This semi-formal event is often held in unique Chicagoland cultural sites such as the Adler Planetarium or the Museum of Science and Industry.
+This event is typically held off campus at one of our unique local Chicago Area Restaurants.